tardate/LittleArduinoProjects/Radio/FM/TwoStageTransmitter/README.md

 ## Construction

+I actually did the build direct to copper PCB stock ugly-style.
-NB: I didn't actually do a breadboard build.
-It should work, although component values may need to be adjusted to compensate for capacitance injected by the breadboard.
+A breadboard build should work, although component values may need to be adjusted to compensate for capacitance injected by the breadboard.

 ![Breadboard](./assets/TwoStageTransmitter_bb.jpg?raw=true)